FreeLanceDocs/Video-Embed/Documentation.md

 Used with CSS to display the video<br />

 <code>filter: '',</code><br />
-Seperated with cammas (,) add tags, filter: 'tag1, tag2, tag3' this can be used to pull multiple videos as a playlist (NOTE this can not be used in the same function as a single vidoe)<br />
+Seperated with cammas (,) add tags, filter: 'tag1, tag2, tag3' this can be used to pull multiple videos as a playlist (NOTE this can not be used in the same function as a single video)<br />

 <code>debug: false,</code><br />
-Set to true to allow console loggin<br />
+Set to true to allow console logging<br />

 <code>cuePoints: [],</code><br />
 An array of seconds in ms, these will be used to fire a function on each cue<br />